 - CPS Homes are your managing agent, not your landlord.

-- The CPS Homes maintenance team will seek permission from your landlord to get repairs done and will request upgrades or improvements but your landlord will make the final decisions on everything.
+- The CPS Homes maintenance team will seek permission from your landlord to get repairs done and will request upgrades or improvements, but your landlord will make the final decisions on everything.

 - CPS Homes does not decide whether to claim from your deposit at the end of your tenancy.
-If your landlord decides there are valid reasons to claim after reading our check-out report, it is their prerogative to make a claim but contract-holders can raise a dispute if they disagree.
-An eventual decision will be made by an independent adjudicator, who is appointed by the deposit protection scheme.
+If your landlord decides there are valid reasons to claim after reading our check-out report, it is their prerogative to make a claim, but contract-holders can raise a dispute if they disagree.
+An eventual decision may be made by an independent adjudicator, who is appointed by the deposit protection scheme.

 Are CPS Homes my landlord?

 Quite the opposite!
 The landlord plays a vital role as they make the final decision on everything.
-They decide when to send a contractor out or agree to let you pay your rent a bit later.
+They decide when to send a contractor out, or agree to let you pay your rent a bit later.
 We don't hold the power to make those decisions.

 So what is CPS Homes' role as managing agent?

-It's our job to make sure contract-holders and landlords stick to the terms of the tenancy agreement you both entered into.
+It's our job to make sure contract-holders and landlords stick to the terms of the Written Statement of Occupation Contract you both entered into.
 We know the laws, guidance and industry standards inside out, which is why landlords employ us as a managing agent.
-We will take the day-to-day tasks off their hands, collecting rent, chasing outstanding rent and handling maintenance requests.
+We will take the day-to-day tasks off their hands, collecting rent, chasing outstanding rent and handling maintenance requests.Who authorises repairs to my property?

-This is your landlord.
+Your landlord does.
 When you first report something to us, there are some initial checks we'll run through with you in case it can be easily fixed, but if that doesn't work, we will seek permission from the landlord to get the work done, as they will be the one paying the bill.

 The difference between a 'repair' and an 'improvement'